A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: Introduction

-\item Using our proposed AAGC-LSTM model with longitudinal loss weighting we outperform the SOTA for sparse IMU based human pose estimation. \end{itemize}
+\item Using our proposed A3GC-LSTM model we outperform the SOTA for sparse IMU-based human pose estimation. \end{itemize}

-While we make these technical contributions specifically for IMU-based human pose estimation, we would like to emphasize that they are not restricted to this task and could likely be applied to other pose estimation scenarios without IMUs, as well as for other body types.
+While we make these technical contributions specifically for IMU-based human pose estimation, we would like to emphasize that they are not restricted to this task and could likely be applied to other pose estimation scenarios without IMUs, as well as for other body types or recurrent tasks employing graphs with constant connectivity.